tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

 * In our testnet and local development environments, we can "battle test" our code before we deploy it to the prime-time mainnet.
 It is especially important when programming smart contracts to avoid certain design patterns that lead to vulnerabilities that could potentially be exploited.

 * Software security is not a new field, but it has recently exploded in demand and will continue to be a critical part of the software development lifecycle.
-Security is not just left to the security team in the software world; in reality, the security of a system is the sum of its technical and human aspects, and every person in an organization should be working towards the goal of higher security.
+Security is not just left to the security team in the software world.
+In reality, the security of a system is the sum of its technical and human aspects, and every person in an organization should be working towards the goal of higher security.

-* Typically, organizations will have dedicated security teams continuously vetting and testing the software and operations.
+* Typically, organizations will have dedicated security teams continuously vetting and testing software and operations.
 This does not mean you are off the hook!
-As the engineers, you are the first, and often, the only line of defense standing between a hacker and your trophies.
-When developing software, you should be taking security very seriously and integrate it from the ground up.
+As engineers, you are the first, and often, the only line of defense standing between a hacker and your trophies.
+When developing software, you should be taking security very seriously, integrating it from the ground up.

 Briefly discuss the Ethereum DAO hack:

 * Historically, we have seen instances of hacking in every industry.
-Since the blockchain space is still in adolescence and is rapidly growing, stumbles have occurred regarding smart contracts.
+Since the blockchain space is still in adolescence and rapidly growing, hiccups have occurred regarding smart contracts.

 * A notable instance of this is the DAO hack.
-This was an organization built entirely from smart contracts that was exploited due to a low-level technical attack called a "re-entrancy" attack that allowed a hacker to drain the contract's funds, which we will learn more about soon.
+This was an organization built entirely from smart contracts that was exploited due to a low-level technical attack called a "re-entrancy" attack, allowing a hacker to drain the contract's funds, which we will learn more about soon.
 Since this attack, measures have been made to help prevent such attacks, and more security improvements are being made every day.

 * Thus, it is important to learn how to spot these vulnerabilities.
-One way we can do that is to leverage security tools that analyze our code and test it for these low-level vulnerabilities.
+One way to do that is to leverage security tools that analyze our code and test it for these low-level vulnerabilities.

 Present the MythX/Mythril tool to the class by opening the [MythX](https://mythx.io/) website.

 * MythX is a service that is based on an open-source command-line tool, [Mythril](https://github.com/ConsenSys/mythril), that allows Solidity developers to scan for common low-level vulnerabilities in their contracts.
 The tool has integrations with many IDEs, including Remix itself!

-* This tool will help identify the low hanging fruit that you can take care of easily during development. **However**, no automated security tool will uncover **all** vulnerabilities.
+* This tool will help identify the low hanging fruit that you can easily take care of during development. **However**, no automated security tool will uncover **all** vulnerabilities.
 For instance, it can't uncover logical bugs, like if you are missing some `require`s or have a function that doesn't quite check all of the required access control permissions needed for the contract to work as expected.
 Essentially, it can detect the little things here and there that could potentially lead to big exploits, but it cannot tell if your contract fulfills its design requirements.

 Open up [Remix](https://remix.ethereum.org) and enable the MythX plugin: